saddington/yen-handbook/2-job-openings.md

 The following are some roles that we're currently looking to fill...

-### Software Engineer
+### Frontend Software Engineer

 This role will be responsible for helping to build out our early-stage `mvp` with a small team of 3.
-The ideal candidate enjoys writing and contributing high-performant, scalable code in a distributed, async, high-communication culture.
+The ideal candidate enjoys writing and contributing high-performant, scalable code in a distributed, async, high-communication culture, focusing most of their time on our frontend.
 They will more than likely have extensive knowledge of a variety of languages and technologies like: React, Typescript, JavaScript, HTML, CSS, SCSS, Firebase, MongoDB, NodeJS, NGINX, and a variety of well-known APIs / SDKs like Stripe.

 **Core Responsibilties:**

 - Develop & expand on our existing codebase, staying true to our [operating virtues](https://github.com/yenio/handbook#operating-virtues) while adding their own creativity to the mix.
 - Work independently & collaboratively in a [fully-distributed](https://www.indiehackers.com/post/what-we-mean-when-we-say-we-are-a-distributed-first-team-0226d2f999), [async environment](https://github.com/yenio/handbook/blob/master/1-employment.md#distributed-first-async-team-communication).
 - Integrate (existing) software components into a fully functional software system.
-- Develop microservices & restful APIs.
 - Troubleshoot, debug, and upgrade existing systems.
 - Build flowcharts, layouts, and supporting documentation (specifications) to determine feasibility.
 - Comfortable with GitHub, ticketing, issues, and Kanban workflows.